 13. MAINTENANCE AND DESTRUCTION OF DEMISED PREMISES:

-(a) Maintenance of Demised Premises: Lessee shall clean and maintain the Demised Premises.
-Lessor shall clean the common areas of the office area of the first floor of the building, including bathrooms, except that Lessee, in common with other tenants of the first floor of the building shall be responsible for cleaning and maintaining the break room.
+(a) Maintenance of Demised Premises: Lessee shall be responsible for all cleaning and janitorial services, and minor maintenance related to the Demised Premises.
+Lessor shall be responsible for Apron maintenance, and any maintenance upon the Demised Premises which exceeds One Thousand Dollars ($1,000.00), except that which is caused by negligence or fault of the Lessee.
+Lessor shall be responsible for maintenance and/or replacement of Hangar door components, heating and air conditioning systems, fire hydrants, fire extinguisher inspections, exterior light fixtures/bulbs, and interior light fixtures/bulbs.

 (b) Damage to and Destruction of Demised Premises: If, during the term of this Lease the Demised Premises or a portion thereof necessary for Lessee's use and/or occupancy is damaged by fire or other casualty, Lessor shall, at no cost to Lessee, promptly repair the damage provided such repairs can, in Lessor's opinion, be completed, under applicable laws and regulations, within one hundred eighty (180) days of the date a permit for such construction is issued by the governing authority.
 In such event, unless the Lease is terminated by either party pursuant to this subsection, this Lease shall continue in full force and effect, except Lessee shall be entitled to a proportionate reduction of Rent to the extent Lessee's use and/or occupancy of the Demised Premises is impaired, commencing with the date of damage and continuing until completion of the repairs by Lessor.